-Why Did Nikki Haley Resign As UN Ambassador?
-She Spent Less Than 2 Years On The Job
+Nikki Haley Just Resigned As UN Ambassador After Less Than Two Years On The Job

 The list of Trump administration officials who have stepped down grew Tuesday morning when President Donald Trump's ambassador to the United Nations, Nikki Haley, resigned.
 The former governor of South Carolina served as UN ambassador since the beginning of Trump's presidency.